In under 20 years, Indiana has grown from hardly any mountain bike trails to becoming a mountain bike destination in the Midwest. Indiana is home to:

 - More than 600 miles of natural surface trails open to mountain bikes on public and non-profit land, including hundreds of miles of purpose-built single-track.

-- Trail difficulties ranging from easy to extremely difficult.
+- Trail difficulties range from easy to extremely difficult.

 - A thriving mountain bike culture with more riders, clubs, and events each year.